qoery-com/api.qoery.com/sdks/js/docs/QueriesApi.md

 SQL Query

 Execute a read-only SELECT query and receive the results as curated time series.
-This endpoint does not return SQL.
+The response includes the executed SQL query and optional metadata.

 ### Example